inaimathi/lisp-1.5-programmers-manual/README.md

 The complete manual came on ~60 physical pages at a maximum of 64 fairly sparse lines per page, so I decided it would be easier to just re-type rather than deal with OCR issues.
 Also, I'm fucking bored.
 Let me know if you've caught an error.

-Original scans are kept in the `scans/` sub-directory.
-Some pages have pencil notes made by Paul which I will not transcribe.
-If you want to transcribe some in parallel with me, feel free.
-As of this writing, I'm up to file `009.tif`.
+Original scans are in lisp15.pdf.
+Some pages have pencil notes made by Paul which are not transcribed.

+### The original source code

+The file lisp.txt was contributed by guitarvydas on Github.
+Thanks to Kendal Goodson for this lates copy (LISP.TXT).
+"As Is", found on a FLEX os games disk.